Guatemala! A Vacation of Purpose, People, and Unique Experiences

 Is your name on the next trip?

-Last month, a group of women headed south for Guatemala to enjoy the inaugural Travel on Purpose tour!
+Last month, a group of women headed south to Guatemala to enjoy the inaugural Travel on Purpose tour!
 This six-day vacation included a host of culturally immersive experiences, beautiful five-star hotels, delicious regional food, and time with Kids Alive International.

 This journey to Guatemala showcased all the elements that are essential to a Travel on Purpose vacation.
 Our goal is that each travel experience will include learning about the history and culture of the place we're visiting.
 In addition, we want to support local businesses.
 Getting to know people and their stories is a special part of travel, so all Travel on Purpose trips have plenty of opportunities to do just that.
 Finally, connecting with a ministry doing good work in the countries we visit will always be central to our mission.
 This trip to Guatemala introduced our travelers to Kids Alive International, an exceptional organization rescuing girls from hard places.